Mansipakhale10/OfficeDocs-MicrosoftSearch/MicrosoftSearch/amazon-s3-graph-connector.md

 ### Users
 #### Access permissions

 Currently, the Amazon S3 connector only supports permissions visible to Everyone due to API restrictions.
-All content indexed using the Amazon S3 connector will be visible to Microsoft 365 users.
+All content indexed using the Amazon S3 connector is visible to Microsoft 365 users.

 ### Content